We offer volume discounts for orders over $5,000. Call us at (402) 469-6784 or contact us here.

 Sudangrass (Piper)

-Sudangrass is a super fast growing, fine stemmed warm season annual grass.
-If summer weed suppression was the goal, this would be one of the best species to accomplish that.
-Sudangrass is commonly crossed with sorghum to make sorghum-sudan which Takes the fast, tall growing, fine stemmed traits of sudangrass and combines it with the wider leaf and oftentimes higher forage quality of sorghum.
-For the best grazing digestibility, a BMR (brown midrib) sorghum sudan is usually used which has less lignin.
+Sudangrass is a super fast growing, fine stemmed, warm season annual grass.
+If summer weed suppression is your goal, this would be one of the best species to accomplish that.
+Sudangrass is commonly crossed with sorghum to make sorghum-sudan which takes the fast, tall growing, fine stemmed traits of sudangrass and combines it with the wider leaf and oftentimes higher forage quality of sorghum.

 from $1.41 per lb